 your charges should be dismissed.

-If you have been charged with driving under the influence of ketamine, there are a number of legal defenses to fight your DUI charge.
+If you have been charged with driving under the influence of special K, there are a number of legal defenses to fight your DUI charge.

 If, for example, you can prove that your "alleged" impairment was due to